WebMonitor.fyi logoWebMonitor.fyi

 Add each as a monitor

-Paste the URL, write the criterion ("any change", "new entry added", "price changed"), tag it with the competitor name.
+Paste the URL and write the criterion ("any change", "new entry added", "price changed").

 3